rebuildeq/web/content/features/vitality.md

 You gain vitality in 3 different ways, and each way stack with each other:

 - Resting: When you enter safe zones (towns, designated areas) you will get a buff and an emote notifying that you are in a rested area.
 If you log out or stay in these areas, your character will gain vitality over time.
 It will take 42 hours to cap this vitality.
 - Events: Holiday events, weekend bonuses, and other community events will give you a boost to your vitality.
-These events will be announced.
-Vitality gained via events will have an expiration time, usually 1 week after the event ends.
+These events will be announced, and logging in during the event will be enough to obtain this vitality.
+Vitality gained via events will have an expiration time, usually 1 week after the event ends, and has no cap, but it is only given for special occasions.
 - Activities: When in towns, there will be simple activities available by interacting with NPCs.
 These activities will give you another form of vitality.
+They have their own cap and you'll be notified when you reach it or are nearing reaching it in game as you do activities.

 Note that these 3 sources of vitality are independent and are summarized with the vitality progress bar.
 If the total is over the experience needed for your next level, vitality will show at 100%.
 As you consume vitality, it will retain 100% until the total amount of vitality remaining is less than the experience needed for your next level.